CraftAcademyLabs/ca_course/week3/portfolio_challenge/05_display_projects.md

 That should do it.
 We do not have to make any changes to the `render()` function.
 Now restart your development server and you should be able to see the projects list if you click on the `My Projects` list.

 ## Wrap up
 If you run the cypress test now, you will see that it does not go green.
-Hopefully you noticed when you added the code to the `Projects` component that what we added would not make the test go green.
+Hopefully, you noticed when you added the code to the `Projects` component that what we added would not make the test go green.
 There's a lot more information about our projects that we would like to display on our page and further refactorings we can make to the code to have it more readable and also to make the tests go green.
 But we'll deal with that in the next section of the course.